adambelko/adambelko/README.md

 I'm a Software Developer with a passion for always learning something new.

--   Currently learning React and Node

--   Feel free to contact me on: belkoadam@gmail.com
+Feel free to contact me on belkoadam@gmail.com

 ## My Tech current Stack: